nosari20/utils/hotspot/instructions.md

 Internet <---> Router <---> RPi <~~~> Clients

 <---> : Wired connection

 <~~~> : Wireless connection

-Clients are on the same network as the RPi.
+Note : clients are on the same network as the RPi.

 ## Installation